seenaspat/food2photo/templates/generation/compose-topdown-v1.md

 {{ENV_SPEC_BLOCK}}

 OBJECTIVE
-Create one cohesive, photorealistic image that presents the dish professionally within the target environment.
+Create one cohesive, photorealistic image that presents the dish professionally within a top‑down background.

-CAMERA & LENS
+CAMERA & LENS (TOP‑DOWN)
+- View: 90° overhead flat‑lay (no tilt).
 - Focal length: {{FOCAL_DESC}} (authoritative)
 - Aspect ratio: {{ASPECT_RATIO}} — Match the aspect ratio of the second input image exactly; fill edge‑to‑edge (no letterbox/pillarbox/borders).
 Crop environment as needed.
 - DoF: {{DOF_HINT}}; subject tack‑sharp
 - Framing/Zoom: {{CROP_RULE}}
 - Safeguard: Do not crop off any part of the primary dish or vessel; if 9:16 portrait and 85mm/macro cause edge loss, slightly widen framing or lower magnification to keep the full subject visible.

 SUBJECT SCALE & FRAMING
 - Target subject occupancy (short side of frame): {{SUBJECT_OCC}}.
 - FOV behavior: {{FOV_HINT}}.
 - If occupancy is off, reframe/zoom the environment or crop the frame; do NOT shrink the subject unnaturally.
 Use DISH_SPEC.approximate_scale as anchor.

-COMPOSITING TASKS
+COMPOSITING TASKS (TOP‑DOWN)
 1) Subject extraction: keep the edible dish {{PLATE_POLICY}}; clean edges; natural rim micro‑shadows.
-2) Placement: on a plausible tabletop plane; align plate ellipse/perspective to environment vanishing lines.
+2) Placement: on a flat tabletop plane seen from above; geometry stays planar; avoid perspective vanishing lines; the vessel appears circular (not an ellipse).
-3) Lighting: match the environment light direction/color; add contact shadow + AO at base; subtle reflections only if surface is glossy.
+3) Lighting: match environment light direction/color; soft contact shadow + AO at base; suppress long directional casts typical of oblique lighting.
 4) Scale: ensure realistic proportions vs background cues; reframe env rather than resizing the dish.
 5) Grade: unify white balance, contrast, and vibrance so all elements look captured together; avoid color casts.